Capture of Fez (1554): Battle

-In 1553, Salah Rais left for Fez with 6,000 musketeers, 1,000 sipahis and a contingent of 4,000 cavalrymen who were partisans of the kingdom of Koukou.
+In 1553, Salah Rais left for Fez with 6,000 musketeers, 1,000 sipahis and a contingent of 4,000 cavalrymen who were partisans of the Kingdom of Kuku.
 The Sultan of Fez, having been alerted to this offensive, gathered 30,000 horsemen and 10,000 men to defend Fez.
 Shortly thereafter, the Sultan of Fez prepared his army for battle.
 The pasha of Algiers, although he had a much smaller army, also prepared his army for battle against the advice of his officers.

-The Sultan of Fez met the troops of the regency of Algiers near Taza on December 5, 1553, but withdrew from that city to a fortress once he realized the superiority of the Ottoman artillery.
+The Sultan of Fez met the troops of the Regency of Algiers near Taza on December 5, 1553, but withdrew from that city to a fortress once he realized the superiority of the Ottoman artillery.
 Shortly thereafter, Salah Raïs undertook a surprise night attack on the fortress where he charged a corps of 1,500 men he had selected.
-According to the historian Ernest Mercier, this first attack was a great success and the Moroccan soldiers were frightened by the detonations and forced to retreat to the heights in the direction of Fez.
+According to historian Ernest Mercier, this first attack was a great success and the Moroccan soldiers were frightened by the detonations and forced to retreat to the heights in the direction of Fez.
 After receiving a reinforcement of 600 men, brought from the province of Velez by the sons of Abu Hassun, the beylerbey launched the final assault on the city of Fez during the night of 4 to 5 January 1554 from the locality of Sebou where the Algerian army was stationed.
 Salah Reis defeated al-Shaykh at Qudyat-al-Mahali, a suburb near Fez.

 The troops of Salah Rais, entered victoriously in Fez in the night of January 7 to 8, 1554, and Wattasid Ali Abu Hassun was declared sovereign, as a vassal of the Ottoman sultan.

 Consequences

-The Sharifs chief wife and two daughters were captured by the Pasha of Algiers.
+The Sharif's chief wife and two daughters were captured by the Pasha of Algiers.
 The Algerians gained an immense booty after pillaging Fez and the Pasha managed to extort 300,000 ducats from the Jewish quarter.
-The population of Fez were happy about the return of the Wattasid sovereign and gave Salah Reis an excellent welcome, however they began rebelling against them when they saw the Turks laying hands on the women and children and looting whatever they wanted.
+The population of Fez were happy about the return of the Wattasid sovereign and gave Salah Reis an excellent welcome, however they began rebelling against him when they saw the Turks laying hands on the women and children and looting whatever they wanted.
 Numerous complaints arose about the Turks in Fez who seized women and committed all sorts of acts of violence.
 For four months the Ottoman troops, Turks and Berbers from Kabylia, stayed in Fez and harassed its population until Ali Abu Hassun bought the withdrawal of the Turks.
 Upon withdrawal, Salah Raïs assured the Saadi ruler that he would grant his enemy, Ali Abu Hassun, no further assistance.
 The latter reigned for nearly nine months over Fez before the Saadian Mohammed ech-Sheikh took over the city.
 Salah Raïs was installed in part for his services at the Penon of Velez Gomara, an advance base for raiding the Spanish coast and shipping.